viraj-mahida/model-vault/README.md

 3. **Port already in use**: Make sure no other application is using port 8000

 4. **Docker issues**: The `--network host` flag should solve all networking problems between Docker and Ollama

-## Health Check

-The Docker container includes a health check that monitors the `/status` endpoint to ensure the application is running properly.